-'Jerry Springer' and Other Iconic Talk Shows We Used to be Obsessed With
+'Donahue' and Other Iconic Talk Shows We Used To Be Obsessed With

 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.